wintifrosch/CIP-draft-Open-Cardano-Wallet-Nickname/proof-of-nickname-ownership.md

 ## Mailadress + S/MIME certificate
-Rating: cumbersome and expensive (~15 USD per Year)
+cumbersome and expensive (~15 USD per Year)

 ## Google Cloud API
-Summary: Not applicable, too cumbersome.
+Not applicable, too cumbersome.

 Since Google+ was dropped, it is no longer possible to share contact details.
 A Google Cloud Account and an assiciated API key can reveal the main acccount mail address to anyone presenting an authorized API key.
 Users must create the Gooogle Cloud Account and create a «sign in with google»
 <!--